prainar/peer/07-feed/README.md

    - Test the feed with several mock posts and with no posts.
    - Ensure the layout is responsive and visually appealing.

-## 🧪 Bonus Challenge

-- Add an extra improvement, such as:
-  - Skeleton loaders for loading state (even if data is static).
-  - Themed feed cards (light/dark mode).
-  - Accessibility improvements.
-- Document your improvement at the end of this README.

 ## ✅ Deliverable

 A working basic feed module with a clean, static UI, pushed to GitHub in the `/final` folder.